bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

       Interval for performing the checkpoint.
 If Checkpoint Mode is 'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Input*
       Name of an input stream.
-Must be of the 't-stream' type only.
+Must be of the 'T-streams' type only.
 Stream for this type of module has the 'split' mode only.
 The stream must exist in the system.

 - Output*
      Name of an output stream (must be of 'SQL-database', 'Elasticsearch' or 'RESTful' type).